VoxeLibre/VoxeLibre/API.md

 * Get node names close to player (to reduce constant querying): `PLAYER/mcl_playerinfo`

 ### Unstable APIs
-These APIs may be subject to change in future.
+The following APIs may be subject to change in future.
 You could already use these APIs but there will probably be breaking changes in the future, or the API is not as fleshed out as it should be.
 Use at your own risk!

 * Panes (like glass panes and iron bars): `ITEMS/xpanes`
 * Slabs and stairs: `ITEM/mcl_stairs` **and** `ITEMS/mcstair`
 * `_on_ignite` callback: `ITEMS/mcl_fire`
 * Farming: `ITEMS/mcl_farming`
+* Anything related to redstone: Don't touch (yet)
-* Other mods not listed above
+* Any other mod not explicitly mentioned above

 ### Planned APIs